Model aircraft: Free flight (F1)

-Control Line (F2)
+Control line (F2)

 Also referred to as U-Control in the US, it was pioneered by the late Jim Walker who often, for show, flew three models at a time.
 Normally the model is flown in a circle and controlled by a pilot in the center holding a handle connected to two thin steel wires.
 The wires connect through the inboard wing tip of the plane to a mechanism that translates the handle movement to the aircraft elevator, allowing maneuvers to be performed along the aircraft pitch axis.
-The pilot will turn to follow the model going round, the convention being anti-clockwise for upright level flight.
+The pilot turns to follow the model going round, the convention being counterclockwise for upright level flight.

 For the conventional control-line system, tension in the lines is required to provide control.
 Line tension is maintained largely by centrifugal force.
 To increase line tension, models may be built or adjusted in various ways.
 Rudder offset and thrust vectoring (tilting the engine toward the outside) yaw the model outward.
 The position where the lines exit the wing can compensate for the tendency of the aerodynamic drag of the lines to yaw the model inboard.
 Weight on the outside wing, an inside wing that is longer or has more lift than the outside wing (or even no outside wing at all) and the torque of a left rotating propeller (or flying clockwise) tend to roll the model toward the outside.
 Wing tip weights, propeller torque, and thrust vectoring are more effective when the model is going slowly, while rudder offset and other aerodynamic effects have more influence on a fast moving model.

 Since its introduction, control line flying has developed into a competition sport.
 There are contest categories for control line models, including Speed, Aerobatics (AKA Stunt), Racing, Navy Carrier, Balloon Bust, Scale, and Combat.
 There are variations on the basic events, including divisions by engine size and type, skill categories, and age of model design.

 The events originated largely in the United States, and were later adapted for use internationally.
 The rules for US Competition are available from the Academy of Model Aeronautics.
 The international rules are defined by the Fédération Aéronautique Internationale (FAI).
-World Championships are held semiannually throughout the world, most recently in 2008 in France, with a limited slate of events – special varieties of Racing (F2C or "Team Race"), combat (F2D), and speed (F2A), all limited to engines displacing 0.15 cu. in (2.5cc), and Stunt (F2b) which is essentially unlimited with regard to design and size.
+World Championships are held semiannually throughout the world, most recently in 2008 in France, with a limited slate of events – special varieties of Racing (F2C or "Team Race"), combat (F2D), and speed (F2A), all limited to engines displacing 0.15 cu. in (2.5cc), and Stunt (F2b), which is essentially unlimited with regard to design and size.

-CIAM (FAI Aeromodelling Commission) designed this classes for F2 Control Line category:
+CIAM (FAI Aeromodelling Commission) designated the following classes in the F2 Control Line category: